-It is a common problem that many people face on almost daily basis.
+It is a common problem that many people face on an almost daily basis.
 Calibrating your garage door according to your needs is essential for maximum utility and smooth operations.
-There is misconception that the garage door opener needs to be programed on a Home Link system that comes with their car.
+There is a misconception that the garage door opener needs to be programmed on a Home Link system that comes with their car.
 But the idea has serious shortcomings.
 What if you bought a pre-used car with no manual or a manual that is hard for you to follow.

 Programming Your Garage Door Opener

 Before we start the work, keep three important things in mind:

 - The apparatus related to the operations of your garage door, such as the receiver, hand-held transmitter, and in-car transmitter, must be in the proper functioning state for successful automatic opener programming.

 - The HomeLink opener system can be found on a variety of cars and is compatible with a lot of garage door openers like Liftmaster, Chamberlain, Craftsman, etc.